synapsecns/sanguine/docs/bridge/docs/03-RFQ/15-Bridging/index.md

 Once a quote has been obtained via [Quoting], the details of the quote can be used to construct a bridge transaction for the user to sign and submit to the origin chain.

-Bridges through Synapse RFQ utilize the [Synapse Router](/docs/Routers/Synapse-Router/) - Refer to those docs for more detail.
+Bridges through Synapse Intent Network (SIN) utilize the [Synapse Router](/docs/Routers/Synapse-Router/) - Refer to those docs for more detail.

 :::info
-If you are interested in integrating with Synapse RFQ Bridging, refer to the [Synapse Bridge SDK](/docs/Bridge/SDK).
+If you are interested in integrating with Synapse Intent Network (SIN) Bridging, refer to the [Synapse Bridge SDK](/docs/Bridge/SDK).

 Alternatively, you can explore the [Bridge REST API](https://api.synapseprotocol.com/api-docs/).